nwiede/Nwiede-Games/README.md

 Have 2 versions: the from scratch version, along with a weebly version of the site!

 Notes for Nwiede:
-Updated index: push to webserver!
+Updated index, Games, and Template: push to webserver!